dTile/DT/docs/spec.md

 #### Tile factor
 The number of tiles that fill up 2D root map horizontally or vertically which is calculated by powering 10 by G (Granularity).

+#### Granularity
+The granularity (G) number represents how many times the algorithm splits the 2D root map into 10x10 tiles.
+On granulariy 1 there are 100 tiles (10x10), on level 2 10,000 tiles and so on.
+The maximum number of tiles is 100 power of G. A tile on granularity 7 on the equator has an estimated width of 4 meters.
+A tile on granularity level 8 has about 40 cm width and so on.
+Basically, there are very few applications that would need granulartiy 10 where the maximum width of a tile is about 4 mm.

 #### Tile notation G, X, Y
 A tile is denoted by number by concatenating G (granularity - geen), X for horizontal distance (red) from the anti-meridian, Y vertical distance (blue) from the north pole.
 X and Y are padded with zeros that fill up the gap needed to achieve G digits.
 A tile X coordinate in a specific granularity level represents the number of tiles that fill up the distance of the specific tile to the antimeridian which is loacted at [90,-180,-90,-180].
 A coordinates of the polygon that bounds a tile can be extracted by an API function that takes G, X and Y as paramters and vice versa.

 #### Cube notation G, X, Y, E
 A cube is denoted by number by concatenating G (granularity), X for horizontal distance from the anti-meridian, Y vertical distance from the north pole and E elevation distance from the sea level.
 X and Y are padded with zeros that fill up the gap needed to achieve G digits.
 The elevation parameter of a cube denotes how far the cube is located (in cube units) from the surface of the earth, be it elevated or sunken (negative).

+> [!NOTE]
+In a simpsitic way one can define a tile as a cube with an ommited height as can be inferred from the [BBOX spec](https://stevage.github.io/geojson-spec/#section-5).
+"The value of a bbox vector must be an array of length 2*n where n is the number of dimensions with all axes of the most southwesterly and deepest point followed by all axes of the more northeasterly and elevated point".

 #### TBOX - Tile Box
 Bounding recangle that outlines the bounds of all tiles that are between an anchor tile northwest corner and an pposing tile's southeast corner (hinch).
 A tilebox can be defined by one number that includes the tile number anchor at the interger part of a number and the distances in tiles to the oposing (hinch) tile at the decimal part of that number.